 - De-stress – monitor your stress and anxiety levels in your diary, and see if there is any pattern of association with your hot flash signs.
 If you do feel anxious remind yourself to breathe through any tense or uncomfortable moments.
 Exercise, yoga and meditation all help to reduce anxiety.

 - At night ensure your sleepwear and bedding are appropriately light and crack open a window for more fresh air circulation.

-Finally, remember, both a flash and a flush are transient phenomena, and at Meno-Me® we are here to help you through it.
+Finally, remember body temperature surges are a transient phenomena, and at MenoMe® we are here to help you through it.